-• new works required by new demand are apportioned to the new growth population (in accordance with the current standard of provision; and
+new works required by new demand are apportioned to the new growth population (in accordance with the current standard of provision; and augmentation and improvement to existing infrastructure are apportioned to both the existing and new population.

 15 Draft Bike Plan exhibited in July 2019.